-The symptoms of endometriosis may return within one year of surgery, and the rate of recurrence is usually greater as more time goes by.
+The symptoms of endometriosis may return within one year of surgery.
+The rate of recurrence is usually greater as more time goes by.

-How can doctors determine whether or not I have relapsing endometriosis?
+How can doctors determine whether or not I have recurring endometriosis?

-As with the first surgical diagnosis of endometriosis, the best way to diagnose relapsing endometriosis is laparoscopic excision surgery.
+The best way to diagnose recurring endometriosis is laparoscopic excision surgery.